Browse courses to find something that interests you.

 Please note that discounts cannot be combined.
 A limit of one discount applies per person per course session.

 This program is particularly useful for:

-He was appointed a Justice of the Supreme Court of Victoria in 2008 and retired in 2018, having established and managed the Technology, Engineering and Construction List.
-He is the inaugural Patron of the Society of Construction Law (Australia).
-He has over 40 years’ experience in arbitration and litigation in complex construction and commercial cases.
+The Hon Peter Vickery QC was appointed a Justice of the Supreme Court of Victoria in 2008 and retired in 2018, having established and managed the Technology, Engineering and Construction List.
+He is the inaugural Patron of the Society of Construction Law (Australia) and has over 40 years’ experience in arbitration and litigation in complex construction and commercial cases.

 Gain key insights into the insolvency and corporate law portions of the Coronavirus Economic Response Package Omnibus Act 2020.

 How principles for valuation of assets apply and require modification in times of uncertainty and crisis

 Contractual implications of COVID-19 for the construction industry: frustration and force majeure.

 Discover when, why and how to use a bespoke construction contract as opposed to a standard form contract.

 How important are ethics in the uncertain conditions we face in 2020, and how do conditions particular to this year affect ethical considerations?